 At 10,152 feet, Leadville the United States' highest incorporated city — and those peaks are packed with history.
 Take a few mining tours, drive to the sky on the Alpine Loop scenic byway and soak in the history of this mining town and it's beautiful neighbor, Twin Lakes.

-Head South to Twin Lakes: Make the 25-minute drive to the town of Twin Lakes.
-Resting in the shadow of Colorado’s tallest peak (Mt.
-Elbert), Twin Lakes also lies adjacent to the state's two largest glacial lakes along the Top of the Rockies Scenic and Historic Byway.
+Make the 25-minute drive to the town of Twin Lakes.
+Resting in the shadow of Colorado’s tallest peak (Mount Elbert), Twin Lakes also lies adjacent to the state's two largest glacial lakes along the Top of the Rockies Scenic and Historic Byway.